k-vinogradov/favink/README.md

 - initial state `init_state`
 - event handlers methods.

-The constructor creates a dynamic method for every transition defined in the table.
+For every transition the constructor creates a dynamic method with argument mask (`self, **args, **kwargs`).
 Each method is named after the transition.

 To make the transition you should call the transition method.
 After the method has been called it changes the instance state and invoke related event handlers.